vauxoo-dev/website_multi_image/README.md

 website_multi_image
 ===================
-This module adds multiple product images into a tab in product.template in a tab called Product Images.
-It is definitely a work in progress, however it does allow for storage of multiple images per product and can be used to display multiple images on your website template's product page.
+Website Multi Image stores multiple product images in a tab: 'Product Images' under Sales >> Product.
+These images are displayed on the product view page in a synced carousel (two carousels one large and one small) using OwlCarousel2.

 Website Multi-Image

 <H4>Please use the 8.0 branch:</H4>